 Dachau & The Nazi Regime

-1916, the slanderous claims were being circulated by anti-Semites and clearly directed at Jews; by underground letters, flyers, etc. and this only helped the sentiment spread rapidly.
-By 1919, Hitlers blaming of the loss of World War I on the Jews control of banks, stock, etc had become known as the "Stab in the back" campaign.
+The year 1916, the slanderous claims were being circulated by anti-Semites and clearly directed at Jews; by underground letters, flyers, etc. and this only helped the sentiment spread rapidly.
+By 1919, Hitler was blaming the loss of World War I on the Jews control of banks, stock, and businesses which became known as the "Stab in the back" campaign.
 It helped Hitler achieve his goals and work to take control.

 Hitler and his men quickly established many concentration camps and sub camps, but his model for them all would be Dachau.
 It opened March 22, 1933, under state control and was quickly taken over by Adolph Hitler's regime.
-They had originally planned on housing 5,000 prisoners but quickly expanded; as their need to exploit not only the Jews, but gays, political prisoners, Gypsies and anyone they felt was not pure of race. etc. The prison population quickly grew.
+They had originally planned on housing 5,000 prisoners but quickly expanded; as their need to exploit not only the Jews, but gays, political prisoners, Gypsies and anyone they felt was not pure of race.
+The prison population quickly grew.

 When the prison was run by the Bavarian State Police, it was pretty much a prison, once the SS took over, torture began immediately.
 Almost instantly, prisoners were killed, using the pretext that they were trying to escape.
 In just one month, 13 prisoners were killed.
 By May of 1933, the camp commandant was given judicial authority and nothing or no one would stop them in achieving their goals.